MassiveNoobie/python-RSS-feeds/README.md

 Each rss feed is one monolith chunk of code.

+Monolith code be easy to add to serverless, right?

 # notes on rss feeds in python
 the bigger the rss feed, the more difficult the html, css, and javascript, however it also makes me learn a lot about what i dislike about my code. lot of room for easy deleting content or strange implemented advertisements in future solves as i begin to learn best practices for wildcard matching removal of content.